Eligibility for the Regional Infrastructure Fund

 • High-value horticulture product delivery

-• Diversifying the Māori economy
+• Growing and diversifying the Māori economy

 • Driving sustainable aquaculture opportunities

-• Tourism and logistics.
+• Freight and logistics

 Hawke’s Bay / Te Matau-a-Māui